Tailings: Dry stacking

-Tailings do not have to be stored in ponds or sent as slurries into oceans, rivers, or streams.
-There is a growing use of the practice of dewatering tailings using vacuum or pressure filters, so the tailings can then be stacked.
+Tailings do not have to be stored in ponds as slurries.
+There is a growing use of the practice of dewatering tailings so the tailings can then be stacked.
 This saves water which potentially reduces the impacts on the environment in terms of a reduction in the potential seepage rates, space used, leaves the tailings in a dense and stable arrangement and eliminates the long-term liability that ponds leave after mining is finished.

-Although there are potential merits to dry stacked tailings, these systems are often cost prohibitive due to increased capital cost to purchase and install the filter systems and the increase in operating costs- generally associated electricity consumption and consumables (such as filter cloth) of such systems.

-Storage in underground workings

-While disposal into exhausted open pits is generally a straightforward operation, disposal into underground voids is more complex.
-A common modern approach is to mix a certain quantity of tailings with waste aggregate and cement, creating a product that can be used to backfill underground voids and stopes.
-A common term for this is high-density paste fill (HDPF).
-HDPF is a more expensive method of tailings disposal than pond storage, however it has many other benefits as it can significantly increase the stability of underground excavations by providing a means for ground stress to be transmitted across voids – rather than having to pass around them – which can cause mining induced seismic events like that suffered previously at the Beaconsfield Mine Disaster.
+Dewatering can reduce tailings volume and recycle water.

+Research at the Porgera Gold Mine is focusing on developing a method of combining tailings products with coarse waste rock and waste muds to create a product that can be stored on the surface in generic-looking waste dumps or stockpiles.
+Co-disposal has been successfully implemented by several designers including AMEC at, for example, the Elkview Mine in British Columbia.

 Riverine tailings

-Usually called riverine tailings disposal (RTD).
+As of 2005, only three mines operated by international companies continued to use riverine tailings disposal (RTD): The Ok Tedi mine, the Grasberg mine and the Porgera mine, all on New Guinea.
+This method is used in these cases due to seismic activity and landslide dangers which make other disposal methods impractical and dangerous.
 In most environments, not a particularly environmentally sound practice, it has seen significant utilisation in the past, leading to such spectacular environmental damage as done by the Mount Lyell Mining & Railway Company in Tasmania to the King River, or the poisoning from the Panguna mine on Bougainville Island, which led to large-scale civil unrest on the island, and the eventual permanent closing of the mine.

-As of 2005, only three mines operated by international companies continued to use river disposal: The Ok Tedi mine, the Grasberg mine and the Porgera mine, all on New Guinea.
-This method is used in these cases due to seismic activity and landslide dangers which make other disposal methods impractical and dangerous.